-Presented by acclaimed national-recognized speaker, Monica Cooke, BSN, MA, RNC, CPHQ, CPHRM, DFASHRM, this class allows you to learn at your own pace, with new, enhanced content and extensive enrichment resources.
+Presented by acclaimed nationally-recognized speaker, Monica Cooke, BSN, MA, RNC, CPHQ, CPHRM, DFASHRM, this class allows you to learn at your own pace, with new, enhanced content and extensive enrichment resources.
 The target audience is ED providers, nurses, technicians, Managers and Directors.
 Our ED Workplace Violence class is recommended for ALL ED NURSES and ED Physicians.

 Today’s ED Nurse serves a critical role in the Emergency Department.
 This important course teaches those critical ED Behavioral Health patient management and violence prevention skills that can improve everyone’s safety in a hectic and demanding environment.
 This ED Workplace Violence Course is great for new nurses, and an excellent refresher for experienced ED nurses.

 ED Workplace Violence Class Highlights:

 - Clinically-Focused ED Scenarios for Maximum Impact

 - Reinforcement of Key Concepts to Promote Retention

 - Short Modules Will Fit Any Schedule